Dan Hornbuckle

 Dan Hornbuckle (born December 26, 1980) is an American former mixed martial artist and a citizen of the Eastern Band of Cherokee Indians.
 A professional since 2006, Hornbuckle has competed for Bellator, Legacy FC, World Victory Road, and DEEP.

 Background

-Hornbuckle was born in Mahomet, Illinois, and attended Centennial High School where he competed in wrestling and football.
+Hornbuckle was born in Mahomet, Illinois, and attended Champaign Centennial High School where he competed in wrestling and football.
 Growing up, he faced adversity being Native American, and was often the victim of racism.
 He began mixed martial arts when he was 24 years old.

 Mixed martial arts career

 When he first began fighting, Hornbuckle weighed 215 pounds and received his nickname due to the way he dominated his opponents with very little technique but using his strength and toughness.
 In the early part of his career, Hornbuckle went 19–2 with significant knockout wins against Akihiro Gono and Nick Thompson in Sengoku.
 These two wins brought his name to international prominence and launched his career in 2009.
 On December 17, 2009 Bellator announced the signing of Hornbuckle to a multi-fight Welterweight tournament contract.

 At Bellator 15, Hornbuckle defeated Tyler Stinson via first round triangle choke to advance to the semifinals of the Bellator Welterweight Tournament.
 He then defeated Steve Carl via submission (kimura) at Bellator 19 to advance to the finals of the Bellator Welterweight Tournament.
 This victory was a candidate for 2010 submission of the year.
 In the finals, Hornbuckle fought Olympic wrestler, Ben Askren.
 The fight took place at Bellator 22 on June 17, at the Kansas City Power and Light District in Kansas City, Mo., with Askren winning by unanimous decision.
 The fight saw Askren implement a dominant top game on the ground that stifled Hornbuckle's bottom game.
 Hornbuckle made his return to Bellator against former UFC Welterweight Brad Blackburn at Bellator 25 on August 19, 2010.
 He won the fight via unanimous decision in what was largely a three-round kickboxing battle.
 Despite being knocked down in the first round, Hornbuckle recovered and won the next two rounds to win a unanimous decision.